 Last year was busy for Chase.
 The issuer launched the new Chase Freedom Flex℠, retired the old Freedom card, added new earning categories to the Chase Freedom Unlimited® and offered limited-time benefits on the Chase Sapphire Preferred® Card and the Chase Sapphire Reserve®, among other updates.
 The Sapphire cards also began to offer Peloton statement credits.

 Response to these new promotions and features has been positive, and Chase has been working to extend and expand them.
-Previously, the issuer announced it was expanding its Pay Yourself Back program to include Ink and Freedom cards and is keeping the previously announced categories for Sapphire, including grocery stores, restaurants (including takeout and eligible delivery services) and home improvement stores.
-Chase also allowed all eligible Ultimate Rewards cardholders will be able to use the tool to redeem points toward donations made to eligible charities.
+Previously, the issuer announced it was expanding its Pay Yourself Back program to include Ink and Freedom cards and keeping the previously announced categories for Sapphire, including grocery stores, restaurants (including takeout and eligible delivery services) and home improvement stores.
+Chase also allowed all eligible Ultimate Rewards cardholders to use the tool to redeem points toward donations made to eligible charities.

 How Pay Yourself Back is changingInitially, Chase offered Pay Yourself Back on the Sapphire cards, allowing cardholders to redeem their points for statement credits toward purchases at grocery stores, home improvement stores and restaurants.
 This redemption option provided a great point value – Sapphire Reserve cardmembers’ points have been worth 50% more, and Sapphire Preferred points have been worth 25% more.

 Later, the offer was extended, and Chase added other eligible Chase Ultimate Rewards cards to the program, including Freedom, Freedom Unlimited and the new Freedom Flex.
 These cardmembers have been able to get a 25% higher value out of their points when donating to select charities.

 Here are some of the charities included on Pay Yourself Back: